 Visit the Safer Events Shop here (Save £5 off your first order).

 Set up for hybrid events

-Having seen the benefits of virtual events first-hand over the past few months, many organisers are now planning for their events to incorporate a mix of virtual and in-person elements - termed 'hybrid events' (check out our guide to hybrid events to find out more).
+Having seen the benefits of virtual events first-hand over the past few months, many organisers are now planning to host hybrid events - a mix of virtual and in-person elements.
+Check out our guide to hybrid events to find out more.
 As lockdown eases and venues open up again, it's likely that these events will take precedence.

-As mentioned in this session from our virtual event, a key desire for organisers planning a hybrid event is that they are able replicate the same experience for in-person and online attendees, so online delegates don't feel like they're 'missing out'.
+As mentioned in this session from our virtual event last summer, a key desire for organisers planning a hybrid event is that they are able replicate the same experience for in-person and online attendees, so online delegates don't feel like they're 'missing out'.
 So what does this mean for your venue?

 Well, it's crucial for venues to implement high quality AV to facilitate these requirements.
 We recommend ensuring all event spaces have an accessible dedicated, hard-wired ethernet connection, 10Mbp+ upload speed, and open ports.
 Secondly, make sure your venue has sufficient power sources in order to accommodate the technology for the live stream.

 It's also important to make sure there is enough set-up space for technicians, as well as physically preparing the spaces to accommodate social distancing and safety measures for in-person attendees in accordance with our Safer Venues Accreditation.

 Enquire with our Hybrid Event Experts to see how you can get your venue hybrid-ready.

 As event organisers are needing to adapt to working virtually and planning events from home, so must venues.
 From lower capacities and social distancing to temperature screening and contact tracing, events are going to look very different when they return, so it's useful for organisers and venues to establish whether a space is going to work for an event before the planning begins.
 Venues can do this by providing 3D virtual tours of their spaces to give organisers a feel for the venue.
 Read more about the benefits of 3D tours here.